thindil/steamsky/bin/doc/MODDING.md

 * Key `PowerIcon`: Path to the SVG image which will be used for enable or disable the player's ship's engine button in the module info dialog.
   Optional.
+* Key `AssignCrewIcon`: Path to the SVG image which will be used for assign a crew member to a cabin in the player' ship in the module info dialog.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode